rupeshhh007/ExpenseTracker/README.md

 # Installation

--clone the git repository using the project git link -install the dependencies using flutter pub get command -use flutter run to execute.
+1.clone the git repository using the project git link

+2.install the dependencies using flutter pub get command

+3.use flutter run to execute.

 # Usage

--Once you click on get started and enter your name, a home screen will pop up showing the accounts,expenses,incomes and transaction history
+1.Once you click on get started and enter your name, a home screen will pop up showing the accounts,expenses,incomes and transaction history

--Click on the "+" button to add an entry to the dataset -Click on accounts button to get into accounts section to edit or delete an account.
+2.Click on the "+" button to add an entry to the dataset

+3.Click on accounts button to get into accounts section to edit or delete an account.

--Click on settings tab to change username or currency.
+4.Click on settings tab to change username or currency.

--Click on categories to view/edit each category's budget and add any new categories with appropriate color and icon
+5.Click on categories to view/edit each category's budget and add any new categories with appropriate color and icon